China reports 60,000 COVID-related deaths, says peak passed

 “These data show the national emergency peak has passed,” Jiao said at a news conference.

-The United States, South Korea and other governments have imposed virus-testing and other controls on people arriving from China.
-Beijing retaliated on Wednesday by suspending issuance of new visas to travelers from South Korea and Japan.
+Hospitals in China, Ko said, are located mostly in large cities where COVID outbreaks have been reported, not in isolated rural areas.

+“This is the Lunar New Year, people are traveling, going to the countryside where the population is vulnerable,” Ko said.
+“We’re really worried about what’s going to happen in China as this outbreak moves to the countryside.”

-China kept its infection rate and deaths lower than those of the United States and some other countries at the height of the pandemic with a “zero-COVID” strategy that aimed to isolate every case.
+For nearly three years, China had kept its infection rate and deaths far lower than those of the United States and some other countries at the height of the pandemic with a “zero-COVID” strategy that aimed to isolate every case.
 That shut down access to some cities, kept millions of people at home and sparked angry protests.

+Those rules were suddenly eased in early December after some of the largest shows of public dissent against the ruling Communist Party in more than 30 years.
+That set off new problems in a country that relies on domestically developed vaccines that are less reliable than others used globally, and where older people — those more susceptible to dying from the virus — are less likely to be vaccinated than the general population.

-The average age of people who died since Dec.
-8 is 80.3 years and 90.1% are aged 65 and above, according to the Health Commission.
+The Health Commission said the average age of people who died since Dec.
+8 is 80.3 years, and 90.1% are aged 65 and above.
 It said more than 90% of people who died had cancer, heart or lung diseases or kidney problems.

 “The number of elderly patients dying from illness is relatively large, which suggests that we should pay more attention to elderly patients and try our best to save their lives,” said Jiao.